5 simple ways to make the PERFECT poached egg

 The poached egg... it's a terrifyingly tricky way to cook eggs and by far the healthiest.
 Everyone seems to have their own particular way to poach an egg and people seem to get pretty riled up about it and quite frankly we're sick of it!

-We've decided to call a halt to the poachy pandemonium and compile the top 5 ways to poach an egg for those of you hoping to master the art of it in 2022.
+We've decided to call a halt to the poachy pandemonium and compile the top 5 ways to poach an egg.

 Disclaimer - this is backed up by absolutely no chef it's merely the way we like to cook our eggs... so don't be angry.